daedaebae/BaristaSim/Design/Planned_Features_v3.md

     customer satisfaction effects/unlockables
 - [ ] Weather
 - [ ] Customers

+### Ingredients List
+- [ ] Create a list of ingredients that can be purchased in the game world.
+- [ ] Add a mechanism to track ingredient usage and display it in the UI.
+- [ ] Add a mechanism to track ingredient prices and display it in the UI.
+- [ ] Add a mechanism to track ingredient availability and display it in the UI (limited sources)

 ### Character AI
 - [ ] **Finite State Machines (FSMs)**: For simple, distinct behaviors (e.g., idle, conversation, unexpected actions).